unachoza/Frontend-Mentor-Collection/src/components/junior/AgencyLandingPage/README.md

 https://cssgridgenerator.io/
 I struggled with the grid generation.
 Thinking I could solve this with 4 columns no problem.
 But the 4th row that only has 3 cells would not allow me to center them.
 Then did a little math realized i needed a lowest common denominator of 12 and reworked the entire grid.

+Using svg files as embaded images has it's challenges when it comes to changing the svg fill color.
+-webkit-mask-image and related properties was helpful